Preparing for and Making a Stroke; Advice and Help; Caddies

 Indirectly, through use of an “anchor point,” by holding a forearm against any part of the body to use a gripping hand as a stable point around which the other hand may swing the club.

-If the player’s club, gripping hand or forearm merely touches his or her body or clothing during the stroke, without being held against the body, there is no breach of this Rule.For the purposes of this Rule, “forearm” means the part of the arm below the elbow joint and includes the wrist.
+If the player’s club, gripping hand or forearm merely touches their body or clothing during the stroke, without being held against the body, there is no breach of this Rule.For the purposes of this Rule, “forearm” means the part of the arm below the elbow joint and includes the wrist.

 DIAGRAM 10.1b: ANCHORING THE CLUB